 Each element $x$ in $\CovOrbits(H)$ then has a well defined Conley-Zehnder index $\mu_{CZ}$.
 For convenience, we shift the Conley-Zehnder index by $n$ and let

 The set of orbits $\CovOrbits(H)$ splits according to this index, and we let

-Given an (eventually time dependent) $\omega$ compatible almost complex structure $J$, we are interested in the Floer moduli spaces and some classical variants of such.
+Given a (possibly time dependent) $\omega$-compatible almost complex structure $J$, we are interested in the Floer moduli spaces and some classical variants of such that we describe below.
 Recall the Floer equation for a map $u:\R\times\S^{1}\to M$ is the following~:

-Moreover, we fix once for all a smooth function $\beta: \R\to[0,1]$ such that
+Moreover, we fix once for all a smooth function $\cutoff: \R\to[0,1]$ such that

 and use it to cutoff the Hamiltonian term of the Floer equation on one or both ends of the cylinder by considering the equation